-These days, instead of mechanical locks and keys, technologically-advanced access control systems keep buildings safe from intruders and sticky fingers.
+These days, instead of mechanical locks and keys, technologically-advanced access control keep buildings safe from intruders and sticky fingers.
 These systems rely on RFID keycards, electromagnetic locking mechanisms, smartphone credentials—and even fingerprint and facial scanners—to keep property safe.

-But when you’re planning access control for your building or workplace, how do you identify all the features and technology you require?
+But when you’re planning an access control system for your building or workplace, how do you identify all the features and technology you require?
 Consider these questions to get a better chance of creating an access control and security strategy that is suitable for your needs.

 1. How Safe Is the Neighborhood?